kartkris/DataStructures/README.md

 This should serve to understand the data structures and by implementing in these languages should serve to learn these languages as well.

+These code samples have been written following the youtube videos of freecodecamp.org channel's "https://github.com/kartkris/DataStructures.githttps://github.com/kartkris/DataStructures.git" and can be accessed at: https://www.youtube.com/watch?v=RBSGKlAvoiM